 Style sheets are very useful to editors.
 In the simplest of terms, a style sheet is a rule book for a writer’s book.
 It’s a compilation of the choices a writer has made for their book.
-Preserving a writer’s voice is the most important goal of an editor’s job, and a style sheet is a tool that’s used to accomplish that goal.
+Preserving a writer’s voice is the most important part of an editor’s job, and a style sheet is a tool that’s used to accomplish that goal.

 What’s in a style sheet?

 Style sheets are as unique as the editors who create them, but most will include a list of words, any resources the editor has used, and a list of style and grammar preferences.